All Episodes

 Thank you.

-You're very perceptive too.
+You're very perceptive, too.

-I'm I'm asking you or really imploring you to lose the acronym Rhino because that that kind of says fence sitter, and I am a pro-choice pro-civil union Republican.
+Well, I hope you think that when I finish what I've called to say, I'm asking you or really imploring you to lose the acronym Rhino because that kind of says fence sitter, and I am a pro-choice, pro-civil union Republican.

-And I I know, I know, but listen, I'm a Republican because Republicans have always said the individual matters and individual power matters, and you can be an individual within the party.
+And I know, I know, but listen, I'm a Republican because Republicans have always said the individual matters and individual power matters.

 And when I hear rhino, there's no fence sitter in me, Rush, or a lot of my moderate Republican friends.